vero-nika-2828/yasmin-jas-photography/README.md

 ### Hire button

 * Located under the title
-* Links to contact page to enable easy nagivation for direct booking
+* Links to contact page to enable easy navigation for direct booking
 * Hover effect added to give feedback when pointed at
 * Relates to following user stories: 11, 14